mikesabat/podstars/README.md

  Click on Episode "+" button
  - If podcast isn't already created, create Podcast **** Going to do this in the Episode#Create action.
 If we try to create an episode for a podcast that doesn't exist, we will create it.
 Check
  - Create Episode and list it for Star.
 Check
+   - Shorten the Episode description in the view, with the ability to "Show More..." check .truncate()

  Next
  Lose the episode form on the star/show page.
 Check Save Podcast image from search/url.
 Check
  We are creating podcast simply with names via Star > Episode > Create flow.
 On the Podcast/index we should have a lookup button, that pulls the itunes information.
+Check

 **Admin flow:
 1. Think of a star.